magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-1.md

 <!--- ENGCOM-7753-->

-*  Updated the {{site.data.var.ee}} logo and removed extraneous spaces from the main README file of the `magento/magento2` repository. _Fix submitted by Rafael Corr̻a Gomes in pull request [28891](https://github.com/magento/magento2/pull/28891)_.
+*  Updated the Magento Commerce logo and removed extraneous spaces from the main README file of the `magento/magento2` repository. _Fix submitted by Rafael Corr̻a Gomes in pull request [28891](https://github.com/magento/magento2/pull/28891)_.
 [GitHub-29056](https://github.com/magento/magento2/issues/29056)

 <!--- ENGCOM-7771-->